Critical RCE · New CVEs · Active multi-actor exploitation

 • Error patterns: clusters of 5xx errors with RSC/Flight related stack traces, especially from a small set of source IPs.

-• WAF/IDS rules: enable current React2Shell signatures from your vendors; log and review blocked requests.
+• WAF/IDS rules: enable current React2Shell signatures from your vendors; log and review blocked requests rather than simply discarding them.

 • Threat hunting: correlate suspicious HTTP requests with system events (process creation, tools being launched, config changes).